top of page

 The question isn't "acoustic or electric?" or "hymns or modern worship songs?"
 The question is: Is the congregation the engine, or is it the musicians?

 Churches with full bands can cultivate rich congregational singing.
 Churches with only a piano can turn worship into a performance.
-The issue is posture, philosophy, and priorities - not instrumentation.
+The key is what is emphasized.
 Good thoughtful worship leaders will use instruments to help facilitate, lead, and enhance the singing of the congregation - allowing those voices to really drive the overarching sound that fills the room.

-Singing forms you.
+We should also remember how we are shaped by the words we sing.
+They are things we proclaim about God.
 There's a reason the church has always sung its theology.
 Words set to melody go deeper and stay longer than words on a page.
-When you sing the doctrines of grace, the attributes of God, the work of Christ — you are catechizing yourself.
+We remember them and recall them.
+When you sing the doctrines of grace, the attributes of God, the work of Christ, you are catechizing yourself.
 You are building up the inner reserves you'll need when life gets hard.
-These words remind you, encourage you, and build you up when you are struggling.
-And when you feel like you can barely sing - the voices of those around you lift you up.
-Again, that's why we sing to one another.
+I often quote words like "grace hath taught my heart to fear, and grace my fears relieved" or "prone to wander Lord I feel it, prone to leave the God I love."
+They teach and remind me of theology.

-Congregational singing is not just a tradition but a transformative practice — it binds the church together in worship and reflects the heart of faith (Eph.
-5:19–20).
+Congregational singing is not just a tradition but a transformative practice we become more of one body as we in unison sing these truths together.
 We follow a singing Savior who himself sang a hymn with his disciples on the night he was betrayed (Matthew 26:30).
 He invites us to join him.

 A gracious invitation